 According to research, on average, duplicates contribute up to 25 percent of the full code.
 Duplicates make it much harder to read, maintain, and update an app or online product.
 The situation is even worse when the flawed part of the code is duplicated.
 So, you have spent hours tracking down the source of the bug, you fix it, and… there are still bugs because this identical part of the code is hiding somewhere else in the database.

 What Goals Can Be Achieved After Code Refactoring?

 After discovering what code refactoring is and when you have to consider it, it is important to learn the benefits it can bring to your business.
-Realizing the need for applying code refactoring to your business development strategy will greatly motivate you to start this project.
+Realizing the need for applying code refactoring to your business strategy will greatly motivate you to start this project.
 So, what does refactoring code mean for your platform, software, or online product?